Arikara War: The assault and the Arikara War (1823)

-On 2 June 1823, Arikara warriors assaulted trappers working for Ashley's Rocky Mountain Fur Company on the Missouri River, killing about 15 people.
+On 2 June 1823, Arikara warriors assaulted trappers working for Ashley's Rocky Mountain Fur Company on the Missouri River, killing twenty men and wounding nine others.
+The weapons used had been given to them by Ashley.
 The surviving trappers retreated down the river and hid in shelters, where they stayed for more than a month.

 The United States responded with a combined force of 230 soldiers of the 6th Infantry, 750 Sioux allies, and 50 trappers and other company employees under the command of Lieutenant Colonel Henry Leavenworth, Fort Atkinson, present-day Nebraska: "The forces thus organized, including regular troops, mountaineers, voyageurs and Indians, were styled the Missouri Legion."

 The 750 warriors were part Yankton and Yanktonai Sioux, part western Sioux from the Brule, the Blackfeet, and the Hunkpapa divisions.
 The Lakotas "... appeared anxious to join us".
 The Indian force received promises of Arikara horses and spoils, and with the enemy's villages fallen new ranges would open for the Sioux.

 On 9 August 1823, Leavenworth arrived at the Arikara villages and commenced the attack using his Sioux cavalry, but this was held off by the Arikara.
 On 10 August, Leavenworth ordered an artillery bombardment.
 This was largely ineffective, the shots falling beyond the villages, at which point Leavenworth ordered an infantry attack.
 Like the Sioux auxiliaries, the regular infantry also failed to break into the villages.
 They left the battlefield with some captured horses and laden with corn taken from the farming Indians' fields.

 On 11 August 1823, Leavenworth negotiated a peace treaty: "In making this treaty, I met with every possible difficulty which it was in the power of the Missouri Fur Company to throw in my way."

 Fearing further attacks, the Arikara left the village that night.
 Leavenworth set off to return to Fort Atkinson on 15 August.
 The Arikara village was burned behind him by resentful members of the Missouri Fur Company, much to Leavenworth's anger.

 The US Army suffered the first casualties in the West during the Arikara War.
 Seven people drowned in the Missouri.